samply/share-client/CTSUPLOAD.md

 This type of Bundle always has a Composition as its first entry.

 Before transmitting the file to the CTS, the Connector will pseudonymize any patient data it contains.
-If you have set up a Mainzelliste to work together with the Connector, this will be used for the pseudonymization, which means that record linkage will be possible, even though detailed IDATs will not be available to the CTS.
-If you don't have a Mainzelliste, then pseudo-random pseudonyms will be used.
-In this case, no record linkage will be possible.
+For this to work, you need to have access to a running MAGICPL instance.
+You can either set this up locally (e.g. using one of the Docker images generously provided by VerbIS) or point to a public instance of the service.